Self Levelling Floor Compounds

 These compounds can be used with almost every kind of screed or concrete substrate, but remember to always consider each installation case by case.

-Substrate preparation must also be considered – as with every other type of screed placement when using this product the area must be kept free of dirt, dust and any other contaminants because these prevent proper adhesion.
+Substrate preparation must also be considered – as with every other type of screed placement the area must be kept free of dirt, dust and any other contaminants because these prevent proper adhesion.

 Pay attention to the thickness: Although some exceptional self-levelling floor compounds can cope with depths up to around 50mm, the majority can only be used for depths of 30-40mm and these often need multiple applications or additives.
 All self-levelling floor compounds should be used following the manufacturer’s instructions and with the knowledge that increasing the thickness will lead to a commensurate increase in drying times.
 Normal thicknesses used range from 1-15mm.